Peace on Earth (film): Accolades

 According to Hugh Harman's obituary in The New York Times and Ben Mankiewicz, host of Cartoon Alley, the cartoon was nominated for a Nobel Peace Prize.
 However, it is not listed in the official Nobel Prize nomination database.
+According to filmmaker and animation historian Greg Ford, the cartoon was nominated for a Nobel Peace Prize, but it didn't win nor did it lose, since the Nobel Prizes were called off that year (ironically) due to the onset of World War II.

 Mankiewicz also claimed that the cartoon was the first about a serious subject by a major studio.
 In 1994, it was voted #40 of the 50 Greatest Cartoons of all time by members of the animation field.

 It was also nominated for the 1939 Academy Award for Short Subjects (Cartoons).
 It did not claim that honor (which instead went to Walt Disney's Silly Symphony The Ugly Duckling).

 Remake

 Fred Quimby, William Hanna and Joseph Barbera remade the cartoon in CinemaScope in 1955.
 This post-World War II version of the film, entitled Good Will to Men, is narrated by a deacon mouse who tells the story to a choir of mice preparing for a Christmas service.
 Good Will to Men featured updated and even more destructive forms of warfare technology such as flamethrowers, bazookas and missiles, and instead of the final battle being man-to-man, humanity is driven to extinction by a mutually assured nuclear holocaust.
 This version did not explain why humans were constantly at war, only that the deacon believed they were eager to kill each other for killing's sake; it also does not reference the line of rebuilding, instead quoting love your neighbor as yourself as the foundation for society's future.
 This new version was also nominated for the Best Animated Short Subject Oscar, but lost to Speedy Gonzales.
 This film was the last animated production for producer Fred Quimby before his retirement in May 1955.